The-Duchess/ruby-irc-framework/README.md

 - on which allows you to create hooks to blocks of code for different purposes that are covered in the below code.

+> the priority in which they are checked is 1) commands, 2) message, 3) ircmsg

 ```ruby